 Ruth has been involved in programme design and curriculum development throughout her career.
 She was recipient of a University teaching prize in 2005 and served as Associate Dean for Teaching (Faculty of Social Sciences and Humanities, 2010-11) and School of Social, Political and Geographical Sciences (2011-2014).

 With Uri Gordon she co-authored the Political Studies Association Teachers’ Topic Guide on Anarchism and Ideology (2015/2019).
-She has recorded online lectures on anarchism for A-level Politics students and in 2020 delivered a series of lectures – Five Weeks of Anarchy - at Five Leaves Bookshop in Nottingham and contributed to the Incite seminars.
+She has recorded online lectures for Massolit on anarchism for A-level Politics students, in 2020 presented the anarchy night school – Five Weeks of Anarchy - at Five Leaves Bookshop in Nottingham and contributed to the Incite seminars.